Permissions for time tracking

 What others think?

-#2 Updated by Thomas Pihl about 12 years ago
+#2 Updated by Thomas Pihl over 12 years ago

 Another way would be to have a project field setting a freeze-date on entry.
 When you write the invoice you move the freeze date and be sure no one backdates any time into the period already invoiced.